kms-technology/coding-guidelines/objective-c.md

 ## 1. Purpose

-- Develop reliable and maintainable application code.
+- Develop reliable and maintainable application code with Object-C.
 - The naming conventions, coding standards and best practices described in this document are compiled from KMS developer&#39;s own experiences and by referring to Apple coding guidelines.

 ## 2. Naming